Jan 15, 2022

 R. Crumb: From Fritz the Cat to Gay Marriage (Sort of)

 Growing up in 1950s Philadelphia, Robert Crumb was a sissy -- he hated sports; he was scrawny; he liked comic books, especially girls' comics like Little Lulu.
-According to a 1998 sketch, he "almost turned into a fag."
-The only thing that "saved him" was his heterosexual mania.
+According to a 1998 sketch, he "almost turned into a f*g."
+The only thing that saved him from "turning" gay was his interest in women.
 He liked big women -- tall, broad-shouldered, with muscular legs.
 He wanted to ravish a giantess.

 In an era when women were expected to be frail and petite, this interest in Big Women marked Robert as "queer," as a sexual outsider.
 His autobiographical comics read like a gay coming out story.